SMALL PHONE

 This permanent space is located at the corner of Main St. and Harley-Davidson Way and will serve as a hub for both rally riders and Sturgis citizens.

-2024 marks the 84th rally taking place August 2-11, 2024.
+2025 marks the 85th rally taking place August 1-10, 2025.
 Organizing is already underway with concert headliners to be announced.
-It will undoubtedly include a mix of local bands and national headliners like Kid Rock.
+It will undoubtedly include a mix of local bands and national headliners like ZZ Top and Gene Simmons.

 7,020